We solve tech problems.

 SPF

-- Verify domain ownership. a.
+1. Verify domain ownership. a.
 The Registrar is where the yearly bill is paid (and could also be the place to edit DNS records – the DNS Host). b.
 The NS server records tell you where to edit the DNS records; they are the DNS hosts.
 (This could be GoDaddy, Wix, or another; the two NS servers will give you a hint if you Google them.) c.
-There are many variations in quality when you choose a registrar and DNS Host!
-We use Cloudflare as our registrar and DNS host.
-Mark Monitor (major companies like Google use them), Akamai (even cia.gov uses them!), and COM LAUDE (Apple uses them) are top-of-the-food-chain and good at their jobs!
+Choose a DNS host with MFA, change history, and reliable rollback controls.

-(for Microsoft guidance) b.
+2. Create an SPF record listing authorized email servers: a.
+The two most typical are: * v=spf1 include:_spf.google.com ~all (for Google guidance) * v=spf1 include:spf.protection.outlook.com -all (Microsoft’s historical default; in modern DMARC-enforced domains, ~all is often safer) b.
 After you construct your policy, copy it into your DNS. c.
 Note that the two above records do not have entries for other things that may need to send email as your domain (Email Marketing, receipts, and invoices). d.
 DNS lookup limit is 10.
-This means that if the SPF record causes more than 10 DNS lookups, it could lead to some emails failing SPF validation due to exceeding this limit.
-If you encounter this problem, you may need a Dynamic DNS service like Red Sift.
-We have a portal with them and can help you set it up.
+If your SPF policy exceeds this, mail can fail SPF validation.

 DMARC